NeuroDataDesign/orange-panda-f16s17/ProblemStatement.md

       1. What are the key challenges?
          1. Can we measure different intensities of an emotional state?
       1. Has anyone made a concerted effort to solve the problem?
 Give examples.
-         1. Emotiv has apps on their online store to determine a userís mood.
+         1. Emotiv has apps on their online store to determine a user‚Äôs mood.
 However, it has no application other than entertainment, and focus training.
       1. If so, what progress did they make, and why have they not succeeded?
          1. No one has tried this particular application yet, and if they have, it is not widely publicised.
    1. Gap